CodingAvenue/codestop-course-php-oop/content/Properties/Properties.q.md

 /// type=SS, answer=[3]

-Remove the object operator `->` between `$pObject` and `address` on line 14.
+Remove the object operator `->` between `$personObject` and `address` on line 14.
 Execute the program.
 What is the error message?

  - Uncaught Error: Cannot access empty property

  - Undefined variable: `address` on line number 14

- - Undefined variable: `pObjectaddress` on line number 14
+ - Undefined variable: `personObjectaddress` on line number 14

  - syntax error, unexpected `'echo'` (T_ECHO) on line number 14